post-hero-img

 So, how do you calculate the average click position?

-equation for average click position
+Equation for average click position

 The equation for average click position